 In phase 3, the ad libitum diet phase, energy intake did not differ between groups.
 There were also no differences on any measure of the same satiety & satisfaction questionnaire we employed earlier during the diets.
 Since neither group ended up overeating more or less satisfied with an unrestricted energy intake, this supports the sustainability of the moderate and super high protein intakes was similar.
 It also supports there is no detrimental effect of going back down from a super high to a moderate protein intake.

 Several measures in 3 diet phases supported that a protein intake of 1.8 g/kg/d is just as satiating as a protein intake of 2.9 g/kg/d (0.82 g/lb/d vs. 1.32 g/lb/d).
 We found some evidence of habituation to protein’s satiating effects after a test meal, but this did not seem to affect satiety or satisfaction during the diet or during the ad libitum diet phase, so it’s probably not very practically relevant except maybe for high protein cheat meals.
 In conclusion, our results support that 1.8 g/kg/d is a good target protein intake for many people for maximum satiety.
-There is no reason to restrict yourself to this if you prefer to go higher in protein, so think of it as a minimum intake if you have enough calories left to still get your fat and carbohydrate targets in.
+There is no reason to restrict yourself to this if you prefer to go higher in protein, so think of it as a minimum intake.

 Interested in the finer details?
 We made our study paper open-access, so everyone can read the full text for free here.

-I want to thank my co-authors, in particular Justin Roberts and my research team, for your amazing work!
+Major thanks my co-authors, in particular Justin Roberts and my research team, for their amazing work!

 Then get our free mini-course on muscle building, fat loss and strength.